 First-time home buyers usually find the whole process more than a little intimidating and daunting and so have tons of questions they need answers to.
 There is indeed a lot to understand and many pieces that have to be in place.
 Otherwise, you run the risk of making an enormously costly mistake in the largest financial transaction of your life.
 Really, though, it’s not all that difficult if you’re forearmed with some knowledge.
-And that’s why we’ve created this beginner’s guide to home buying in Los Angeles.
+And that’s why we’ve created this beginner’s guide to home buying in Riverside.

 Determine What You Can Really Afford